emichris/emichris.github.io/resume.md

 •	Performed system analysis by implementing bit rate and bit error rate computations in real time
 •	Formal presentation of work in several seminars and conferences including at the Executive Building in DC

-### LEADERSHIP AND DEVELOPMENT
+### EXTRA CURRICULAR ACTIVITIES
+***Program Mentor, Verizon Innovative Learning for Middle School Boys – MSU	 Jan 2019 – Aug 2019***
+•	Mentored 14 students through an intensive learning experience including courses in Augmented and Virtual Reality, Computer Programming, 3D Design, Entrepreneurship and Design Thinking principles.

 ***Instructor, LoveWorld Foundation Course				                                      Aug 2017 – Dec 2018***
 •	Responsible for conducting both online and in-person classes using provided curriculum.
 •	Achieved more than 90% pass rate; more than 50% of the students graduated to become strong leaders

-***President, LoveWorld Campus Ministry – MSU \t	                                      Aug 2015 – May 2017***
+***President, LoveWorld Campus Ministry – MSU	                                      Aug 2015 – May 2017***
 •	Academic excellence and leadership development in members through mentorship, tutoring and counselling.
-•	Organized events that saw over 300 students from across United States in attendance
+•	Organized events that saw over 300 students from across the United States in attendance

 ### PUBLICATIONS AND PATENT
 •	_Patent:_ K. Nyarko, C. Emiyah and S. Mbugua.
 2017.
 System and Method for Lighting and Building Occupant Tracking, U.S. Patent Application 15430904, Patent Number US 9,973,275 B2 May 15, 2018